Skip to Content

 3. Overcoming Challenges and Delays: Family-based immigration petitions can sometimes face delays due to missing information, visa quotas, or USCIS backlogs.
 We are adept at identifying potential roadblocks early in the process and proactively addressing them to keep your case moving forward.

 4. Consular Processing and Interviews: If your relative is required to go through consular processing, we will help you prepare for the interview and ensure that all documentation is submitted correctly.
-Our goal is to avoid unnecessary delays and ensure your loved one’s visa is approved as quickly as possible.
+Our goal is to avoid unnecessary delays and support your loved one’s visa process so it moves forward as smoothly as possible.

 5. Adjustment of Status: For those already in the U.S., our attorneys can help navigate the adjustment of status process, ensuring that you meet all the eligibility requirements and avoid common pitfalls that could delay or jeopardize your application.